chrisparker/JekyllTest/readme.md

 ### 4. Using data generation.

-A github action generates the yml data file from the files in a directory, and those are input into a template to create the html from an iterated include.
+A github action generates the yml data file from the files in a directory, and then the page iterates over that data to generate the html.

 See https://chrisparker.github.io/JekyllTest/data-generation-example.html